JasonCraftsCode/dynamodb-datamodel/ROADMAP.md

 - [ ] Support projection expressions
 - [x] Support batch read and write
 - [x] Support transactions
+- [ ] Add a toModel and toTable order of field processing
+- [ ] Consider adding support for writing conditions and itemAttributes with model names and convert to table names.
+  - To do this we would need to either pass in a converter or wrap ExpressionAttributes
 - [ ] Time to Live (TTL) support
 - [ ] Support more advanced model fields and capabilities, like compression, guid ids...
 - [ ] Support remainder (...) based fields